laidav/hubfx/packages/hubfx/README.md

 - # 2023 08 18 (Fri)

 1. reset form
-  - going to have to update controlChange/updateValues to handle reseting of formcontrols, i.e formgroup and formarray
+  - going to have to update controlChange/updateValues to handle reseting of formcontrols, i.e formgroup and formarray - DONE

-    - refactor updatevalues method in reducer to handle updating values of formgroups and form arrays
+    - refactor updatevalues method in reducer to handle updating values of formgroups and form arrays - DONE

       - update tests
-        - test case for updating formGroup
+        - test case for updating formGroup - DONE
-        - test case for updating formArray
+        - test case for updating formArray - DONE

-      - throws error if setting value does not match structure of controls
+      - throws error if setting value does not match structure of controls - DONE

+  - how best to reset form if controls differ?

 1. Pristine value